 Chupacabra is the listserv of ILASSA (the Institute of Latin American Studies Student Association).
-At any one time, between 100 and 150 people subscribe to Chupacabra to share and stay up-to-date on information that interests us: LLILAS and ILASSA events, Latin America related job postings, Latin America related news, happy hour, and general information sharing (e.g., "Anyone speak Quechua?"; "How do I contact Archbishop Ruiz of Chiapas? "; "Where's the best place to get a beer in Austin?"; etc.).
+At any one time, between 100 and 150 people subscribe to Chupacabra to share and stay up-to-date on information that interests us: LLILAS and ILASSA events, Latin America–related job postings and news, happy hour, and general information (e.g., "Anyone speak Quechua?"; "How do I contact Archbishop Ruiz of Chiapas?"; "Where's the best place to get a beer in Austin?" etc.).

-In the interest of maintaining Chupacabra as the primary electronic forum for ILASSA students, subscribers shall be limited to the following groups: any student, faculty, or staff member of the University of Texas at Austin and any alumnus of LLILAS.
-The following groups are expressly prohibited from subscribing: persons with no direct affiliation with the University of Texas.
+In the interest of maintaining Chupacabra as the primary electronic forum for ILASSA students, subscribers shall be limited to the following groups: any student, faculty, or staff member of The University of Texas at Austin and any alumnus of LLILAS.
+The following groups are expressly prohibited from subscribing: persons with no direct affiliation with the university.
 Exceptions shall be permitted at the discretion of the assembled ILASSA membership (i.e., a vote at a meeting).

 How to Subscribe/Unsubscribe

 Visit https://utlists.utexas.edu/ to subscribe or unsubscribe to the Chupacabra List.

 What is a listserv?